Last updated: 6th July 2020

 - the safeguards The Firm provides when transferring personal data to a third country or international organisation.

-- Subject Access Requests can be made verbally or in writing to The Firm’s Data Protection Officer.
+- Subject Access Requests (SARs) can be made verbally or in writing to The Firm’s Data Protection Officer.

 - The data subject must identify the data that is being requested and where it is being held and this information must be evidenced within the SAR.
 Note that the data subject is entitled to ask for all data that The Firm holds, without specifying that data.